 Winemaker Matthew Fortuna has been with 50th Parallel since 2013 and shares the same infectious passion for Pinot Noir.
 Prior to this tenure, he worked in an assistant role at another fabulous Pinot house in the Okanagan valley.
-In addition Matt worked overseas in the Mornington Peninsula for another legendary producer Moorooduc Estates learning more about southern hemisphere wine making.
+In addition, Matt worked overseas in the Mornington Peninsula for another legendary producer Moorooduc Estates learning more about southern hemisphere winemaking.
 Matt has set his sights on taking the vineyards to another level of quality production with the help of his experienced vineyard team.
-With parts of the vineyard at the estate now entering into the tenth year of maturity, Matt is is dialed in to using his new state-of-the-art gravity flow winery to produce some of the world’s finest Pinot Noir.
+With parts of the vineyard at the estate now entering into the tenth year of maturity, Matt is dialled in to using his new state-of-the-art gravity flow winery to produce some of the world’s finest Pinot Noir.

 Curtis and Sheri-Lee are proudly excited about the entire team that they have assembled over the years.
 As the Estate continues to grow, they are now most excited about the people that are drawn to the place and the vision.

 Pinot Noir makes up about 35% of the winery’s production, and is the only red wine produced here as critical focus is required to make great Pinot Noir.
 The carefully chosen complimentary white aromatic wines produced are the flagship Pinot Gris, Gewurztraminer, Riesling, and a very special bit of Chardonnay.
 The winery also cultivates vineyards specifically for a dry Pinot Noir Rosé similar in style to some great wines from Provence.